 Have you ever sat on a busy London tube or a black cab looking at a glossy poster offering dramatic hair loss solutions or the latest in hair transplant surgery?
 Despite being presented with so many treatments for male pattern baldness it’s hard to know just how much hair loss is affecting you, and more importantly, when you should consider acting on it.

 Male pattern baldness, also known as androgenetic alopecia, is the most common type of hair loss in men.
-Research shows that the process can start in adolescent years and affect as much as 50% of men by the age of 50.
+Research shows that the process can begin in adolescence and affect as many as 50% of men by age 50.

 In this guide we will be exploring male pattern hair loss, what causes it, FUE hair transplants and other hair loss treatments.
 There are many viable options in treating hair loss and with the odds stacked against men, we want you to know that you are not alone.